Teenagers who are crippled by fibromyalgia may get some relief from behavioural therapy, according to a recent US study.

 Stands to reason

-With what's already known about marijuana's pain-relieving effects, it's not surprising that the drug, when used with narcotics, would increase pain relief, said researchers not associated with the new study.
+With what's already known about marijuana's pain-relieving effects, it's not surprising that the drug, when used with narcotics, would increase pain relief, said researchers not associated with the new study."There's already tons of data on cannabinoid pain relief and opiate pain relief, and it only makes sense that you'd get more pain relief from two drugs instead of one," said Dr. Daniel Nomura, an assistant professor in the nutritional sciences and toxicology department at UC Berkeley.

 Abrams himself pointed out that because his study is small, and because all of the patients knew they were inhaling marijuana and therefore could have experienced some pain relief from a "placebo effect," it would be premature to start widely prescribing cannabis to pain patients.
 Still, the results were promising enough that he intends to attempt a second study to look more closely at pain relief.